EDIT mapViewer is still a prototype. It means it may have bugs and cause errors.

 You can create your polygon on the screen, symbolize it, add a label and get it on the final image for printing.

-To stop drawing the polygon just make a double-click It's specially interesting if we don't provide a layer you need as background (for example, a natural park, or your area of study) but you know (or you can determine) its shape using other background information.
+It's specially interesting if we don't provide a layer you need as background (for example, a natural park, or your area of study) but you know (or you can determine) its shape using other background information.

 Also adding annotations can be very useful.
 You can even set up the polygon opacity to 0 (also the stroke opacity to 0) if you just want to annotate something (eg:"here I found specie X");